-National Avocado Day is this Sunday, 31st July!
-We have some creative recipe ideas to share, to celebrate and take advantage of the abundant supply available right now, like the Avocado-Walnut Tea Cake recipe below.
-Plus, if you have ever wondered about the best way to store your avocados, we’re here to help with our top tips for keeping your avocados in perfect eating condition.
+National Avocado Day is celebrated every 31st of July!
+If you have ever wondered about the best way to store your avocados, we’re here to help with our top tips for keeping your avocados in perfect eating condition.

 Top Avocado Storage Tips